achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Runtime MQTT Configuration**
    If you flashed the firmware with MQTT integration, you can now enter your broker credentials via the built-in web interface.

+- **Pre-Open Commands**
+   In some setups, it’s necessary to send one or more preparatory commands to select the correct door.
+This feature allows you to define and send a sequence of commands before the `open_door` command is executed.

 ### ✨ Improvements
 - **Refined Configuration for Ring to Open**
    The configuration options have been separated per door, giving you greater flexibility to customize the [Ring To Open](../guide/automation/ring-to-open) behavior according to your specific requirements.